wootfish/theseus.dht/docs/index.md

 ## Transport

-We deviate from Kademlia by using TCP rather than UDP at the transport layer.
+The Theseus DHT protocol uses TCP at the transport layer.
+This is one of the most significant ways in which we deviate from Kademlia, which specifies UDP.
 The move to a stateful, connection-based protocol adds some overhead but makes the cryptography much easier by providing reliability and ordered delivery.
-This decision, which is nontrivial and impacts several aspects of the protocol, is discussed in the *Discussion* section below.
+Some of the motivations for this decision are discussed [here](#using-tcp).

 ## Encryption